fujaba/fulib.org/README.md

 })
 ```

-> You can also select your own username and password.
+> You can also select your own username and password, but you'll need to adapt some environment variables described in the `🔬 Advanced` sections below.

 ### Frontend